 Creek Creative now has 28 affordable rented studios and 9 deskspaces shared by typically 45 local creative practitioners, including professional visual artists, silversmiths & designer-makers, writers & filmmakers, web & media designers, illustrators, musicians & theatre performers, and some who simply escape the rat-race by exploring their creativity in a vibrant studio environment.
 In addition there are hireable project spaces, event facilities, training workshop days, part-time courses, and public galleries for art or design exhibitions on a weekly basis (individual and group shows welcome – subdivision options and curation by arrangement).

 - Performance Space needs a levelled wooden floor, heating, backstage construction, lighting rig and PA system.

 - Lower Gallery needs structural reinforcement, damp-proofing, floor treatment, lighting rig and heating.

-- Art Studios need canopies, storage and heating.
+- Art Studios / Workshops need canopies and/or a completely new roof, storage and heating.

 Anne and Simon first discussed setting up a not-for-profit art studio complex close to Faversham town centre in October 2006, giving rise to a long research process.
 Their brainchild project was named ‘Creek Creative’ in March 2007, and registered as a community interest company (CIC) in September 2008.
 A Feasibility Report was completed in January 2009, followed by a lease agreement for No.1 Abbey Street, Faversham from the 1st July 2009.
 Conversion and renovation work started immediately, helped increasingly by local volunteers, supporters and sympathetic traders, and by March 2010 the first resident artists had taken up studios.